marmessi93/LCE/doc/tutorial.rst

-- **Example 2: LCE with scikit-learn cross validation score** This example demonstrates the compatibility of LCE with scikit-learn model selection tools through the use of ``cross_val_score``.
+- **Example 2: LCE with scikit-learn cross validation score** This example demonstrates the compatibility of LCE with scikit-learn pipelines and model selection tools through the use of ``cross_val_score``.

 .. code-block:: python